May 2026: We are continuing a major code rewrite. Please contact us if you find issues. Thank you.

-This melt flow test was done at cone 6 to demonstrate the difference in melt viscosity between a calcia matte (left) and a magnesia matte (right).
-In simplest terms, the former depends on a fluid melt to provide the needed mobility for tiny crystals to form during cooling, those crystals scatter the light and soften the surface to give the matte effect.
-The latter requires a stiffer melt to help prevent leveling during cooling and host phase separation to produce a surface that scatters light.
+This melt flow test was done at cone 6+ (without slow cooling) to demonstrate the difference in melt viscosity between a calcia matte (left) and a magnesia matte (right).
+In simplest terms, the former depends on a fluid melt to provide the needed mobility for tiny crystals to form during cooling, those crystals scatter the light and soften the surface to produce the matte effect.
+The latter requires a stiffer melt to help prevent levelling during cooling and host phase separation to produce a rippled surface that scatters light.

 | Glossary |